 The business advantages of scale and scope are widely recognized, but large, global enterprises often fail to fully realize them when it comes to innovation.
 Innovations that are developed in one geographic region or business unit — new products to delight customers, new HR policies to attract and retain talent, new production processes that drive efficiency gains — too often stay within them instead of being disseminated across the enterprise.

 Consider the experience of a global consumer packaged goods company, and three of its regional business units.
 (Innosight was an advisor to the company).
 Region 1 had developed a new brand targeted at younger consumers, who were increasingly seeking healthier products.
 Region 2 had changed its production processes in ways that increased profitability.
 And Region 3 had developed new sustainability focused business models.
-For reasons we’ve seen time and again, regions that could have imported these innovations dismissed them, or worse, were simply unaware of them, as they innovated in silos.

 Watch our on-demand webcast to further explore this topic.